Elite50/e50-mail-laravel/README.md

 # Elite50 E50Mail Laravel Facade

-An extension of [Laravel's](http://laravel.com/) Mail facade with support for multiple Mailgun domains and dynamic drivers.
+An extension of [Laravel's](http://laravel.com/) Mail facade allowing for dynamic configuration.

 ## Using the facade